Relative hour: Jewish tradition

+Disputations

 In old times, the hour was detected by observation of the position of the sun, or when the first three stars appeared in the night sky.
 During the first six hours of the day, the sun is seen in the eastern sky.
 At the sixth hour, the sun is always at its zenith in the sky, meaning, it is either directly overhead, or parallel (depending on the hemisphere).
 Those persons living in the Northern Hemisphere, the sun at noon time will appear overhead slightly towards the south, whereas for those living in the Southern Hemisphere, the sun at noon time will appear overhead slightly towards the north (an exception being in the tropics, the sun can sometimes be directly overhead).
 From the 6th and a half hour to the 12th hour, the sun inclines towards the west, until it sets.
 The conclusion of a day at the end of twilight may slightly vary in minutes from place to place, depending on the elevation and the terrain.
 Typically, nightfall ushers in more quickly in the low-lying valleys, than it does on a high mountaintop.

 There are two major opinions how to calculate these times: